JaidevDuggal/JaidevDuggal/README.md

 #### 🤝 Let's Connect & Collaborate:
 * **Follow** me here for updates on new **CA Automation Projects** and scripts!
-* Connect with me on www.linkedin.com/in/jaidev-duggal for professional discussions.
+* Connect with me on www.linkedin.com/in/jaidev-duggal for any type of discussions.
 * Collaboration is always welcome!
 Drop a ⭐ on my repositories!